Krafalski/hfb/README.md

 To help with today's lesson we can configure git to have autocorrect.
 We are going to install it locally (just to this repository).
 If you end up liking the configuration, you can always install it globally later

 ###### Command line:
-- `git config --local help.autocorrect`
+- `git config --local help.autocorrect` -if the setting has updated, there will be no message
 <details><summary>Example output:</summary>

    ![an autocorrect message](https://i.imgur.com/Jsi5Jwx.png)